wetzler/gratitude-bot/README.md

 # gratitude-bot
 research shows grateful people are happier 😌
-gratitude bot is a peaceful companion who helps you develop your gratitude practice via text 🌱
+gratitude bot helps you develop your gratitude practice via text 🌱
 enhance your vibe by appreciating your life more ✨

 # how to use